 Growth in Alcor membership was fairly slow and linear until the mid-1980s, following which there was a sharp increase in growth.
 Ironically, publicity surrounding the Dora Kent case is often cited as one of the reasons for the growth acceleration.
 Another reason often cited is the 1986 publication of ENGINES OF CREATION, a seminal book about nanotechnology which contained an entire chapter devoted to cryonics (the possibility that nanomachines could repair freezing damage).
 Hypothermic dog experiments associated with cryonics were also publicized in the mid-1980s.
 In the late 1980s Alcor Member Dick Clair — who was dying of AIDS — fought in court for the legal right to practice cryonics in California (a battle that was ultimately won).
 But the Cryonics Institute did not experience a growth spurt until the advent of the internet in the 1990s.
 The American Cryonics Society does not publish membership statistics.

-Robert Ettinger, Saul Kent and Mike Darwin are arguably the three individuals who have had the most powerful impact on the history of cryonics.
+Robert Ettinger, Saul Kent and Mike Darwin are arguably the three individuals who had the most powerful impact on the early history of cryonics.
 Having experimented with the effects of cold on organisms from the time he was a child, Darwin learned of cryonics at the Indiana State Science Fair in 1968.
 He was able to spend summers at the Cryonics Society of New York (living with Curtis Henderson).
 Darwin was given the responsibility of perfusing cryonics patients at the age of 17 in recognition of his technical skills.

 Born "Michael Federowicz", Mike chose to use his high school nickname "Darwin" as a cryonics surname when he began his career as a kidney dialysis technician.
 He had been given his nickname as a result of being known at school for arguing for evolution, against creationism.
 He is widely known in cryonics as "Mike Darwin", although his legal surname remains Federowicz.